 How long will I study?
 Can I complete the BLM part-time?

 As working professionals, we understand that most students will pursue the degree on a part-time basis.
-Typically it is projected that 2.5-3 years will be adequate to complete the curriculum, including the practicum.
+Typically 2-3 years has proven adequate to complete the curriculum, including the practicum.
 Several of the first graduates (June 2014) have found opportunities for advancement.

 What is the credit load, and available financial aid?

 The full curriculum is 30 graduate credits.
 Financial aid is available to CUNY students matriculated in Master’s curricula (http://www.hunter.cuny.edu/finaid/).
 As working professionals, it is important to be aware of tuition benefits associated with your employment, union contracts and other sources.
 The faculty recognizes that some of our students will have completed similar classes in the past.
-We will carefully examine student records on an individual basis to grant equivalent credit wherever possible to expedite the completion of the degree.
+We will carefully examine student records on an individual basis to grant equivalent credit wherever possible to expedite the completion of the degree, and limit cost.